meta-llama/llama-recipes/README.md

 **Note** if you are running on a machine with multiple GPUs please make sure to only make one of them visible using `export CUDA_VISIBLE_DEVICES=GPU:id`

-**Make sure you set [save_model](configs/training.py) in [training.py](configs/training.py) to save the model.
-Be sure to check the other training settings in [train config](configs/training.py) as well as others in the config folder as needed or they can be passed as args to the training script as well.**
+**Make sure you set `save_model` parameter to save the model.
+Be sure to check the other training parameter in [train config](src/llama_recipes/configs/training.py) as well as others in the config folder as needed.
+All parameter can be passed as args to the training script.
+No need to alter the config files.**

 ### Multiple GPUs One Node: